trendmicro/terraform-provider-conformity/docs/guides/communication_setting/communication_setting_create.md

     compliances = []

-    // optional | type: array of string
-    // (only used for SNS and webhook channels) An array of statuses strings from the following: "SUCCESS" | "FAILURE" statuses = []

     // optional | type: array of string filter_tags = []

   // optional | type: string
  // "global" "us-east-1" "us-east-2" "us-west-1" "us-west-2" "ap-south-1" "ap-northeast-2" "ap-southeast-1"  "ap-southeast-2"